 BUILT BY DESOTO.
 POWERED BY THE PEOPLE.

-As a Texas-bred entrepreneur, Rachel L. Proctor, is revolutionizing the way people lead in business and public service.
-Coming into office in 2021 at the height of the pandemic and just days into Winter Storm Uri, Mayor Proctor found ways to initiate progress by listening, cultivating relationships and collaborating to find workable solutions for the challenges the community faced.
+As a Texas-bred entrepreneur, Rachel L. Proctor is revolutionizing the way people lead in business and public service.
+From day one, she initiated progress by listening, cultivating relationships, and collaborating to find workable solutions for the complex challenges facing her city.

 That same year, she created the DeSoto COAD (Community Organizations Active in Disaster).
 The DeSoto COAD is a membership-based group of independent voluntary organizations who may assist residents by providing donations, volunteer, financial, spiritual, and emotional/physiological support during a disaster or emergency event.